-Source: Department of Conservation and Recreation, FEMA Repetitive Loss data
+Source: FEMA Repetitive Loss data

 DROUGHT

 Drought is a temporary irregularity in precipitation and differs from aridity since the latter is restricted to low rainfall regions and is a permanent feature of climate.
 Drought is a period characterized by long durations of below normal precipitation.
 Drought conditions occur in virtually all climatic zones, yet its characteristics vary significantly from one region to another since it is relative to the normal precipitation in that region.
 Drought can affect agriculture, water supply, aquatic ecology, wildlife, and plant life.